Passport or identity card

 If you are a Dutch national living abroad you can apply for a passport or identity card at a Dutch embassy or consulate.
 You can also apply at several Dutch border municipalities and at Schiphol Airport.

-- Applying for a passport or identity card when you live abroad
+- Applying for a passport or identity card if you live abroad

 - Applying for a passport or ID card at a border municipality in the Netherlands

 You can use a passport or identity card (ID card) to identify yourself and to travel abroad.
 For people aged 18 or over, both documents are valid 10 for years.
 For minors under 18 they are valid for 5 years.